The Beach Boys vinyl record memories returns to 1961 where it all started, singing about California girls, surfing, custom cars and hot rods.

 If you will notice I have a picture of my 1961 Hot Rod magazine with

 the Little Deuce Coupe on the cover.
-I purchased the magazine several years ago when the Danbury Mint released their Little Deuce Coupe replica, a perfect reproduction of the original '32 Ford.
+I purchased the magazine many years ago when the Danbury Mint released their Little Deuce Coupe replica, a perfect reproduction of the original '32 Ford.

 The Little Deuce Coupe album was purchased from a private collector in 2009 and I actually paid more for the 1961 magazine than I did the album.
 I did contact the collector after I received the album and informed him that I purchased the album new in 1963 and over the years I lost the album.